 Creating an Alliance of Scientists and Educators in Virginia

-This project will enhance K-12 science curriculum by providing teachers with resources that offer authentic examples of the research process and how science is applied to solve problems.
+- Enhancing K-12 science curricula by providing teachers with resources that offer authentic examples of the research process and how science is applied to solve problems.

 - Enhancing graduate students’ science communication skills by providing formal training and an opportunity to translate their research into activities for secondary classrooms.

 The Virginia Scientists and Educators Alliance project successfully supported the transfer of graduate student science to K-12 educators in Virginia, bolstering graduate students’ communication skills and the educational resources available to teachers.

 - Graduate students cited improved outreach and communication skills and lesson plan development as benefits of their involvement in the project, and believed the lesson plans would be useful to them in future endeavors.

 - Ninety-eight percent of educators found the alliance’s Lesson Plan Expo, held in April 2017, to be a valuable experience, noting effective communication by graduate students and the usefulness of having access to lesson plans developed directly from current scientific research.
 Seventy-five percent of educators said they would use four or more lesson plans in their classrooms.